farmera/sare_grant/kites_balloons_drones.md

 world helium use is restricted only to essential medical and research purposes.
 Shortage in helium supplies has led to a sharp rise in the cost of this lighter-than-air gas.
 One should consider this when deciding on helium use for non-critical purposes.
-While helium is naturally released from fossil fuel production sites and may be captured and stored, after use it escapes into space ultimately forever.
+While helium is naturally released from fossil fuel production sites and may be captured and stored, after use it eventually escapes into space forever.

 #### Unmanned Aerial Vehicles (i.e. Drones)